-Vehicle emissions are the gases emitted by the tailpipes of vehicles powered by internal combustion engines, which include gasoline, diesel, natural gas, and propane vehicles.
+Vehicle emissions are the gases emitted by the tailpipes of internal combustion engine vehicles.
+These vehicles can run on gasoline, diesel, natural gas, or propane.
 Vehicle emissions are composed of varying amounts of:

 - water vapor

 - carbon dioxide (CO2)

 - unburned hydrocarbons (UHCs)